PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Using translations in components
 There are two notably different ways in which translations can be integrated in the React code.

-- The _Translate_ tag can be used in a self-closing form with an _id_ prop referencing the translation property name in the resource files.
+- The <code>Translate</code> tag can be used in a self-closing form with a property <code>id</code> referencing the translation property name in the resource files.

 ```jsx
 <Translate id="units.length.meter.plural" /> /* will be replaced with "meters" or "Meter" depending on language */
 ```

-- The _translate_ function is given the _id_ as a parameter and returns the translation depending on the currently active language.
+- The <code>translate</code> function is given the _id_ as a parameter and returns the translation depending on the currently active language.
 This function based approach is generally more flexible and allows the translation to be used more easily for situations like usage in string manipulation or when passing component props. [@reactLocalizeRedux]

 ```jsx
 translate("units.length.meter.plural") /* returns "meters" or "Meter" */